beyondnaxos/P14_Wealth_Health/README.md

 - Lighthouse
 - npm

-## Installation et utilisation
+## Installation and Usage

-Pour installer et utiliser ce projet, suivez les étapes ci-dessous :
+To install and use this project, follow the steps below:

-1. Clonez ce dépôt sur votre machine locale.
+1. Clone this repository to your local machine.
-2. Accédez au répertoire du projet.
+2. Navigate to the project directory.
-3. Exécutez `npm install` pour installer toutes les dépendances nécessaires.
+3. Run `npm install` to install all necessary dependencies.
-4. Exécutez `npm start` pour lancer l'application en mode développement.
+4. Run `npm run dev` to launch the application in development mode.
-5. Ouvrez votre navigateur et accédez à `http://localhost:3000`.
+5. Open your browser and go to `http://localhost:3000`.

-## Documentation des composants
+## Components Documentation

-La documentation des composants est disponible dans le répertoire `/docs`.
-Vous y trouverez des informations détaillées sur l'utilisation et les accessoires de chaque composant.
+The components documentation is available in the `/docs` directory.
+There, you will find detailed information on the usage and props of each component.

-## Tests et performances
+## Tests and Performance

-Des tests de performance Lighthouse ont été effectués avant et après la conversion en React.
-Les rapports de performance sont disponibles dans le répertoire `/performance-reports`.
+Lighthouse performance tests were conducted before and after the conversion to React.
+Performance reports are available in the `/performance-reports` directory.

-## Lien vers le package npm
+## Link to npm Package

-Le package npm pour le composant de table de données React converti est disponible ici : [Datablify](https://www.npmjs.com/package/datablify)
+The npm package for the converted React data table component is available here: [Datablify](https://www.npmjs.com/package/datablify)

-## Auteurs et contributeurs
+## Authors and Contributors

 - [Anthony K.](https://github.com/beyondnaxos)

-N'hésitez pas à contribuer à ce projet en soumettant des problèmes ou des demandes d'extraction.
-Vos commentaires et suggestions sont toujours les bienvenus !
+Feel free to contribute to this project by submitting issues or pull requests.
+Your feedback and suggestions are always welcome!